 |Canon 1D Mark II N||Y||none||none||-||-||none||1.1||-||-||-||Canon 1D Mark II N|

 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D does not offer wifi capability.

 Studio photographers will appreciate that the Canon 5D (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the 5D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 5D was succeeded by the Canon 5D Mark II.
+Both the 5D and the 80D have been discontinued, but can regularly be found used on eBay.
+The 5D was replaced by the Canon 5D Mark II, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D and the Canon 80D?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 5D:

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.71x vs 0.59x).

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - More heavily discounted: Has been available for much longer (launched in August 2005).